FT1ger/fcalendar/README.md

 4. Click the "Email" button (at the left-top of this page).
 ![](https://github.com/FT1ger/fcalendar/blob/main/images/mail.png)
 5. Send it to your email.

+- *It is recommended that you use your student email address（or gmail) to receive this email.
+If you're having problems with other email, please let me know on the git hub issue!*

 6. Download the email file and place it in the same directory of `FCalendar.py`.(Its name should be "`Your Potential Timetable.eml`")
 ![](https://github.com/FT1ger/fcalendar/blob/main/images/download.png)
 7. Run FCalendar.py (or FCalendar.ipynb in your jupyter notebook)